-You can pick up your own copy of Rainbow Village wherever books are sold, including Bookshop and Amazon.
+You can pick up your own copy today wherever books are sold, including Bookshop and Amazon.
 (Please note: Some links provided are affiliate links.
 Affiliate links allow me to receive a small commission for recommendations at no cost to you.
 This commission is used to maintain this site and to continue bringing content to you.
 I always appreciate your support!)

 About The Author: